New i2a SUN Grant Submission Process

 Funded projects are expected to be implemented in an academic year, from July 1 to June 30.

-The 2014 SUN Grants webpage with application guidelines and forms will be available by the end of December 2013.
-For information about the revised i2a SUN Grant process contact Dr. Cathy Bays at firstname.lastname@example.org or 502.852.5105.
+Review the 2014 SUN Grants application information, guidelines and forms.
+For questions about the revised i2a SUN Grant process contact Dr. Cathy Bays at email@example.com or 502.852.5105.

 Five SUN Grant project recipients presented a poster at the 2013 i2a Institute:

 Haynes, L., Tillman, W., Blair, M., & Burns, B. The Resilient Families Project @ Hotel Louisville: Training, Program Development and Evaluation Efforts for Children’s Enrichment Programs Designed for Those Experiencing Homelessness poster presentation at the 2013 i2a Institute [PDF].

 Haynes, L., Stock, T., Mansfield, V., & Burns, B. The Resilient Families Project @ Hotel Louisville: Training, Program Development and Evaluation Efforts for Parenting Programs Designed for Those Experiencing Homelessness poster presentation at the 2013 i2a Institute [PDF].